Audio coding format: Lossless, lossy, and uncompressed audio coding formats

 A lossless audio coding format reduces the total data needed to represent a sound but can be de-coded to its original, uncompressed form.
 A lossy audio coding format additionally reduces the bit resolution of the sound on top of compression, which results in far less data at the cost of irretrievably lost information.

-Consumer audio is most often compressed using lossy audio codecs as the smaller size is far more convenient for distribution.
+Transmitted (streamed) audio is most often compressed using lossy audio codecs as the smaller size is far more convenient for distribution.
 The most widely used audio coding formats are MP3 and Advanced Audio Coding (AAC), both of which are lossy formats based on modified discrete cosine transform (MDCT) and perceptual coding algorithms.

 Lossless audio coding formats such as FLAC and Apple Lossless are sometimes available, though at the cost of larger files.

 Uncompressed audio formats, such as pulse-code modulation (PCM, or .wav), are also sometimes used.
-PCM was the standard format for Compact Disc Digital Audio (CDDA), before lossy compression eventually became the standard after the introduction of MP3.
+PCM was the standard format for Compact Disc Digital Audio (CDDA).